grbl/grbl-sim/README.md

  - Visualize a g-code program by having the simulator parse and execute to a GUI.
 Fluctuations in feed rates by the acceleration planner can be viewed as well.
  - A powerful debugging tool for development.
  - Each of the AVR functions are replaced with dummy functions, like the stepper ISR.
 These could be written to do whatever you need.
 For example, output simulated step pulses over time and examine its performance.
- - On Linux, hook it to a fake serial port (/dev/ttyFAKE) and use it to test your Grbl interface software:
+ - On Linux or OSX, hook it to a fake serial port (/dev/ttyFAKE) and use it to test your Grbl interface software:
+  -  Use the `simport.sh` script to automate the command:
     -  `> socat PTY,raw,link=/dev/ttyFAKE,echo=0 "EXEC:'./grbl_sim.exe -n -s step.out -b block.out',pty,raw,echo=0" `
-  -  You can use the `simport.sh` script for this as well.
+  - Note: OSX users will need to install the socat command, it is available with `brew install socat`

 ### Realtime modifications: